embSneakers/embSneakers/README.md

 # The Sneakers Project

-This is the repository for the paper _"Using Web Data to Reveal 22-Year History of Sneaker Designs"_ submittted to **The Web Conference (WWW) 2022**.
+This repository is for the paper _"Using Web Data to Reveal 22-Year History of Sneaker Designs"_ submittted to **The Web Conference (WWW) 2022**.

 ### Data Description [(Data Link)](https://drive.google.com/drive/folders/1dYP4AFXGo_35-OS2yeRHeI4ZD_uFcPW_?usp=sharing)